-Following is the pointwise reply to the information sought by the Applicant Shri Purushottam Aggarwal, 581/9, Khasta No.4653/280, Dhawanpur Road, Diladabad Road, Industrial Area, Gurugram:
+Following is the pointwise reply to the information sought by the Applicant Shri Purushottam Aggarwal, 581/9, Khasra No.4653/280, Dhawanpur Road, Diladabad Road, Industrial Area, Gurugram:-

 Serial No. Information sought by the Applicant Remarks by department/ information 1 Under which law Aayush Department gives approval to any Aayurvedic medicine?
-Approval grants under Section 3 Clause (a) and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 and Rule 158B of Drug and
+Section 3 Clause (a) and

-Cosmetic Rules, 1945 2 being approved by Aayush Department what it will be called whether Aayurvedic Medicine, Allopathy, Any formula/ product approved under Section 3 Clause (a) of Drug and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 and Rule 158B of Drug and Cosmetic Rules, 1945 will be Aayurvedic / Sidha/ Unani medicine.
-3 Kindly provide information about the committee constituted for approval of Ayurvedic Medicines and their role in approving the medicines. dated 21.04.2017 issued by the Government is attached.
-4 approved under Section 3 Clause (a) of Drug and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 sanitizer etc) comes under which category.
-The second secon 5 Aayush Department for Hand Sanitizer etc., under which they have been approved whether Allopathy, Homeopathy, Food Products (FSSAI) or approved under Section 3 Clause (a) of Drug and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 and Rule 158B of Drug and Cosmetic Rules, 1945 will be Aayurvedic / Sidha/ Unani 6 disinfectant is "Roganuo se mukt karne wala" and according to Ayurvedic ethology Neem, Tulsi, vinegar, lemon and is in form of question and do not satisfy the
+Cosmetic Rules, 1945 2 approved under Section 3 Clause (a) of Drug and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 and Rule 158B of Drug 3 Kindly provide information about the committee constituted for approval of Ayurvedic Medicines and their role in approving the medicines. dated 21.04.2017 issued by the Government is 4 Cosmetic Act, 1940 (Indian Government) apart from the medicines consumed through mouth, additional ointments 3 Clause (a) of Drug and Section 3 Clause sanitizer etc) comes under which category.
+5 Formulas which have been approved by Aayush Department for Hand Sanitizer etc., under which they have been approved whether Allopathy, Homeopathy, Food Any formula/ product approved under Section 3 Clause (a) of Drug and Section 3 Clause (h) of the Drug and Cosmetics Act, 1940 and Rule 158B of Drug and Cosmetic Rules, 1945 will be Aayurvedic / Sidha/ Unani 6 disinfectant is "Roganuo se mukt karne wala" and according to Ayurvedic ethology Neem, Tulsi, vinegar, lemon and The information cannot be furnished as the information demanded is in form of question and do not satisfy the Definition of Information under Sub- Section (f) of Section (2)

 Tree Oil peppermint of RTI Act, 2005. etc. are accepted as disinfectant and neem is also used to prepare fertilizer for pouring it in the fields to kill germs.
 In Ayurveda there is written about Yagya for purifying the environment.
-So for these medicines, can use the word 'Disinfectant' in the Ayurveda.
+So for these medicines, can we use the word 'Disinfectant' in the Ayurveda.
 Kindly clarify.